The No BS Guide to Market Research Sample Sizes

 The most commonly used and accepted confidence level is 95%.
 Why?
 Well, because many scientists use it in academic writing, and because it is generally considered 'accurate enough'.

-What are some rules of thumb to know when you are deciding market research sample sizes?
+What are some rules of thumb for sample size calculation?

 1) Size matters, but so does business reality